Nile (band): 2000s

-In June 2009, Nile entered the recording studio to begin work on their sixth full-length album entitled Those Whom the Gods Detest.
-The album was released on November 3, 2009, and was critically well-received, with one reviewer suggesting "pretty much the only thing standing in Nile's way at this point is the fact that we as listeners have become so accustomed to the band's excellence that another excellent album seems almost par for the course".
+In June 2009, Nile began work on their sixth full-length album, Those Whom the Gods Detest.
+The album was released on November 3, 2009, and was critically well-received.
+One reviewer suggested "pretty much the only thing standing in Nile's way at this point is the fact that we as listeners have become so accustomed to the band's excellence that another excellent album seems almost par for the course".

 2010s

 Nile performing at Santana Hall in 2010.
 From left to right: Karl Sanders, Dallas Toler-Wade and Chris Lollis.

 On October 21, 2010, bassist Chris Lollis was confirmed as the new member for Nile, after four years of session work with the band.
 On December 6, 2011, Nile announced work in progress, and the completion of drum tracking, for their upcoming album in 2012.

-On February 4, 2012, Karl Sanders announced on his Facebook page that they had a new bassist, Todd Ellis, who would contribute vocals to the new record.
-The next day, he explained on the band's official forum that he had lost contact with Chris Lollis during the writing and recording of the upcoming album, and after three months of silence from him they hired a replacement.
-The seventh album At the Gate of Sethu was released on June 29, 2012.
+On February 4, 2012, Sanders announced on his Facebook page new bassist Todd Ellis, who would contribute vocals to the new record.
+The next day, he explained on the band's official forum that he had lost contact with Chris Lollis during writing and recording the upcoming album, and after three months of silence, they hired a replacement.
+The seventh album, At the Gate of Sethu, was released on June 29, 2012.

-On February 9, 2015, Todd Ellis left the band, citing "unforeseen circumstances beyond my control".
-Nile's eighth studio album What Should Not Be Unearthed was released on August 28, 2015.
+On February 9, 2015, Ellis left the band, citing "unforeseen circumstances beyond my control".
+Nile's eighth studio album, What Should Not Be Unearthed, was released on August 28, 2015.

 In the summer of 2016, the band took part in the Summer Slaughter tour.

-In October 2016, after the Summer Slaughter tour, Dallas Toler-Wade left the band, prioritizing his duties with Narcotic Wasteland, and was replaced by Enthean vocalist/guitarist Brian Kingsland.
-Nile made the announcement in February 2017, In May 2017, the band entered the studio to begin work on their ninth album Vile Nilotic Rites, which was released on November 1, 2019.
+In October 2016, after the Summer Slaughter tour, Dallas Toler-Wade left the band to focus on Narcotic Wasteland, and was replaced with Enthean vocalist/guitarist Brian Kingsland.
+Nile made the announcement in February 2017.
+In May 2017, the band began work on their ninth album, Vile Nilotic Rites, released on November 1, 2019.